-If the premises are part or fully residential, their entry rights are limited to the normal routes, and access may also be limited depending on the type of debt they are collecting and whether children are resident in the property.
+Licensed HMRC enforcement officers may have the right to force entry into commercial premises, but only if they have been authorised by a Justice of the Peace.
+If premises are partly or fully residential, their entry rights are limited to the normal routes.
+Access may also be limited depending on the type of debt they are collecting and whether children live in the property.

 Normally, a creditor would need a court order in order to seize control of a debtor’s property in order to satisfy a debt.
 However, HMRC has unique powers that allow them to arrive at business premises unannounced, without a court order, in order to start the process of seizing business assets to repay debts.